A beginners' guide to zero-knowledge proofs.

 Since then, researchers and developers have worked to advance the technology and explore new applications for zero-knowledge proofs.
 Today, ZKPs are used in a wide range of applications, from blockchain transactions and electronic voting to secure communications and privacy-preserving smart contracts.

-So how do zero-knowledge proofs work in practice?
 At a high level, zero-knowledge proofs involve a prover (someone who knows the secret) and a verifier (someone who wants to verify the claim).

 The prover uses a zero-knowledge proof to convince the verifier that it knows the secret without revealing any information about it.